Using the Document Store

 def document_add_or_update_text(context: FunctionContext, id: int, text: str) -> None:

-# otherwise insert a new document
+# otherwise insert a new document.

-if found is not None:
+if existing is not None:

 context.document_db_client.update_one({'id': id}, {'$set': {'text': text}})